-The tension between the H_0 values from Planck and the traditional cosmic distance ladder methods, with the SH0ES result deviating from Planck by 4.2σ , is under intense investigation for potential systematic effects.
-There is possibly a trend for higher H_0 derived from the nearby Universe and a lower H_0 from the early Universe, which has led some researchers to propose a time-variation of the dark energy component or other exotic scenarios.
+The tension between the H_0 values from Planck and the traditional cosmic distance-ladder methods, with the SH0ES result deviating from Planck by about 5σ , is under intense investigation for potential systematic effects.
+There is possibly a trend for higher H_0 derived from the nearby

+Universe and a lower H_0 from the early Universe, which has led some researchers to propose a timevariation of the dark energy component or other exotic scenarios.
 Ongoing studies are addressing the question of whether the Hubble tension is due to systematics in at least one of the probes, or a signature of new physics.
 Figure 25.1 shows a selection of recent H_0 values, summarizing the current status of the Hubble constant tension.
-We note that while the tension remains highly significant, its severity has somewhat lessened compared to our assessment in the previous edition of this article two years ago.
+See Ref.
+[30] for a review.